kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

 - In addition you will also require:

-    1) A server certificate, required on new installations, can be re-used on updates.
+  1) A web server certificate, required on new installations, can be re-used on updates.
+     - The certificate can be installed manually (or it could be already installed, e.g. if it is a wildcard certificate)
+       - When installed, manually configure its specifics in `appsettings.Local.json` - see below under [Local Configuration](#local-configuration).
-       - The server certificate must be copied into this directory (once unzipped).
+     - The server certificate can be provided as a file:
+       - it must be copied into this directory (once unzipped).
        - The certificate must be a PKCS12 certificate with a `.p12` file extension.
-       - It must be a proper web server certificate.
        - The installer will use the first matching certificate it can find in this directory.
+       - In this case the installer will update `appsettings.Local.json` accordingly.
   2) Any root or intermediate CA certificates, typically required to validate client certificates (user or agent).
      - These certificates must have the `.cer` file extension.

 - Steps: